- Penn State

 Of course, there are tried-and-true chains like Perkins, Cracker Barrel and Panera Bread, not to mention Starbucks and Dunkin’ Donuts, that serve delicious breakfast fare and coffee treats daily.
 But State College and the surrounding areas have plenty of other, uniquely local, spots to satisfy your breakfast desires or get your day buzzin’ with a great cup o’ joe.

 Here are a few to try the next time you’re cravin’ bacon or need a caffeine fix, pronto.

 Sit Down and Dine

 The Original Waffle Shop – The breakfast selection is varied and the waffles, in particular, are outstanding.
 This place has been a favorite for generations, and with good reason.
-And while they only take cash at the Original Waffle Shop, there’s always an ATM in the front of the restaurant for those who forget and only carry plastic.
+This location is one you want to get to early in the morning to beta the crowd and is probably the most Instagram-worthy breakfast.

 The Naked Egg Café – Just on the outskirts of town, the Naked Egg Café in Pine Grove Mills is where the locals gather in the mornings.
 The Naked Egg uses local ingredients to create made-from-scratch dishes that include not just eggs done in all the ways but every other breakfast staple imaginable, from cheesy grits to sausage gravy.

 Sowers Harvest Café – Located downtown but often overlooked, this breakfast spot’s owners say they’re dedicated to “naturally healthy cuisine with a hearty welcome.”
 They have a plethora of tempting coffee and espresso options, as well as a locally sourced menu of omelets, smoothies, breakfast sandwiches and more.
 They also serve lunch…and believe us you’ll be think about coming back for lunch.